jonlpersson/ed-latimore/site/_posts/2023-11-19-expected-value-an-old-way-to-make-new-decisions.md

 Most decisions you make won’t have a downside as bad as death, but for the ones that come close, you should do whatever you can to reduce the odds of it happening.

-For example, there’s no good reason not to wear a seatbelt, text, or drink while you’re driving.
+For example, there’s no good reason not to wear a seatbelt, text, or drink while driving.

 ## Nothing Is Guaranteed—Except Death

 This is an idea that is fundamental to making the right decisions in your life.
 There is no such thing as a guaranteed outcome.

-The best thing that you can do is make every little decision have a positive expected value.
-If you are given two choices, focus on the one with a higher negative expected value.
+The best thing you can do is make every little decision have a positive expected value.
+If given two choices, focus on the one with a higher negative expected value.
 If you do this, you’ll be in a good position when things go wrong.

-And while things don’t always go wrong, they do often enough (especially when they shouldn’t) that you need to actively account for that possibility in your decision making process.
+And while things don’t always go wrong, they do often enough (especially when they shouldn’t) that you need to account for that possibility in your decision-making process actively.
 When in doubt, focus on the choice that leaves you in the best position if you come up on the wrong side of things.

-{% include widgets/summary.html id="Stoic-Street-Smarts" %}